dart-archive/www.dartlang.org/src/site/docs/tutorials/indexeddb/index.markdown

 ---
 layout: default
-title: "Target 11: Use IndexedDB"
+title: "Use IndexedDB"
 description: "Use IndexedDB for persistence and offline capability for your app."
 has-permalinks: true
 tutorial:
   id: indexeddb
 next: index.html
-next-title: "Home"
+next-title: "A Game of Darts"
 prev: forms
 prev-title: "Get Input from a Form"
 ---